scalawithcats/scala-with-cats/src/pages/monads/index.md

 # Monads

-*Monads* are one of the most common abstractions in Scala and one that most Scala programmers are familiar with even if they don't know the name.
+*Monads* are one of the most common abstractions in Scala.
+Many Scala programmers quickly become intuitively familiar with monads, even if we don't know them by name.

 Informally, a monad is anything with a `flatMap` method.
 All of the functors we saw in the last chapter are also monads, including `Option`, `Seq`, `Either`, and `Future`.
-We even have special syntax in Scala to support monads: for comprehensions.
+We even have special syntax to support monads: for comprehensions.

-Despite the ubiquity of the concept,
+However, despite the ubiquity of the concept,
 Scala lacks a concrete type to encompass "things that can be flatMapped".
 This is one of the benefits that Cats brings us.

+In this chapter we will take a deep dive into monads.
-We will start by looking at the motivation for monads.
+We will start by motivating them with a few examples.
-We'll proceed to look at at their formal definition, and finally to their implementation in Cats.
+We'll proceed to their formal definition and their implementation in Cats.
+Finally, we'll tour some interesting monads that you may not have heard of, providing introductions and examples of their use.

 ## What is a Monad?

-This is the question that has been posed in a thousand blog posts involving concepts as diverse as cats, burritos, and monoids in the category of endofunctors (whatever they are).
+This is the question that has been posed in a thousand blog posts, with explanations and analogies involving concepts as diverse as cats, mexican food, and monoids in the category of endofunctors (whatever they are).
-We're going to solve this problem once and for all by stating very simply: a monad is a control mechanism for *sequencing computations*.
+We're going to solve the problem of explaining monads once and for all by stating very simply:

+> A monad is a control mechanism for *sequencing computations*.

+That was easy!
+Problem solved, right?
+Ok, maybe we need some more discussion...

-Informally, the most important feature of a monad is its `flatMap` method, which allows users to sequence a computation.
+Informally, the most important feature of a monad is its `flatMap` method, which allows us specify what happens next in the sequence.
-The user provides the application-specific parts of the computation as a function parameter, and the `flatMap` method itself takes care of some complication.
+We specify the application-specific part of the computation as a function parameter, and `flatMap` runs our function and takes care of some kind of complication (conventionally referred to as an ``effect'').
-Let's ground this by looking at some examples.
+Let's ground things by looking at some examples.

-**Option**
+**Options**

-`Option` is a monad that handles the complication that some operations in a program may or may not be able to return values.
+`Option` is a monad that allows us to sequence computations that may or may not to return values.
-Here are some example operations:
+Here are some examples:

 ```tut:book:silent
 def parseInt(str: String): Option[Int] =